Omer-Demirtas/taima/README.md

-# Spring Boot Quartz Schema
+# Spring Boot Quartz

+This project is a boilerplate about quartz jobs in spring boot